-Disney Plus is now live in the US, Canada, the Netherlands, Australia, New Zealand and Puerto Rico.
+Disney Plus is now live in many corners of the world.
 Along with the many other movies and TV shows you can stream and download for one monthly fee, Disney Plus is the home to nearly all of the great CGI feature films from Pixar.
-But what are the 10 best Disney Plus Pixar movies?
+But what are the 11 best Disney Plus Pixar movies?

-In this article, we will give you our picks for the top 10 best Disney Plus Pixar movies that you can watch on the service.
+In this article, we will give you our picks for the top 11 best Disney Plus Pixar movies that you can watch on the service.
 This is just a list of the feature films.
-Disney Plus also has many of the great animated short subjects that have been produced by Pixar.
-All of them can be accessed on the Disney Plus Pixar section of the service.
+Disney Plus also has many of the great animated short subjects that Pixar has produced.
+You can access all of them on the Disney Plus Pixar section of the service.
 You can sign up for the Disney Plus-Hulu-ESPN Plus bundle at the link below.

-Editor’s Note: We will be updating this list as more Disney Plus Pixar are added to the service.
+Editor’s note: We will be updating this list as more Disney Plus Pixar movies are added to the service.

-There were many people inside and outside of Disney who didn’t think a feature-length CGI animated film would work.
+Many people inside and outside of Disney didn’t think a feature-length CGI animated film would work.
 However, the Pixar studio (now part of Disney) knew better.
-This 1995 film broke ground for CGI in general, and for family films as well.
+This 1995 film broke ground for CGI in general and family films as well.
 The tale of a group of toys who live in “Andy’s room” now seems like a no-brainer for a family movie.
-The leader of the group, Woody, gets threatened when a new advanced toy, Space Ranger Buzz Lightyear, joins Andy’s collection.
+The group leader, Woody, gets threatened when a new advanced toy, Space Ranger Buzz Lightyear, joins Andy’s collection.
 While the animation is a little crude compared to today’s CGI epics, the story itself is still entertaining.
 Tom Hanks and Tim Allen lead an excellent voice cast.
 Also, you can’t beat Randy Newman’s “You Got A Friend in Me” or the rest of the amazing soundtrack.

 This movie is ultimately about how people, even superheroes, should not try to hide who they really are inside.
-The animation is top-notch, the voice cast is terrific, and there are some great action set-pieces that rival those of even the Marvel Cinematic Universe.
+The animation is top-notch, the voice cast is terrific, and some great action set-pieces rival even the Marvel Cinematic Universe.
 We also can’t forget the hilarious Edna Mode (voiced by director Brad Bird), who tries to help with her fashion abilities in a brilliantly curmudgeonly fashion.

-Finding Nemo begins with one of the saddest events in any Disney film, as a clownfish Marlin deals with the death of his wife.
+Finding Nemo begins with one of the saddest events in any Disney film as the clownfish Marlin deals with the death of his wife.
 The main part of the movie deals with Marlin raising his young son Nemo, who then gets captured by humans.
 Marlin, with the help of an absent-minded fish name Dory, goes on an epic quest across the sea to bring back Nemo.
 This 2003 Pixar film has some amazing visuals, as the animators create a world beneath the ocean.
-However, the core of the movie, about a father’s love for his son, still comes out.
+However, the movie’s core, about a father’s love for his son, still comes out.

 Wall-E at first seems to be about just another cute robot, like many we have seen in sci-fi movies over the decades.
 However, we soon learn that this movie has a lot more on its mind.
 Wall-E has been trying his best to clean up the trash bin that the Earth has become hundreds of years in the future.
 The human race has left to live its life on a massive space cruise ship.
 Wall-E’s life changes when a robot from that ship, EVE, arrives.
 The interactions between Wall-E and EVE make this 2008 release a rom-com.
 It’s also a solid satire on how consumerism could destroy the planet.
 Having said that, it makes its point without hitting us over the head.

 Like Finding Nemo, the 2009 Pixar movie Up begins with a tragedy.
 Carl Fredrickson dreams of traveling to South America with his wife, Ellie, but she passes away before that happens.
-Now an old man, Carl decides to go to the wilds of South America.
+Now an older man, Carl decides to go to the wilds of South America.
 He doesn’t take a plane or a ship.
-Rather, Carl lifts up his entire house with thousands of balloons to make the journey.
+Rather, Carl lifts his entire house with thousands of balloons to make the journey.
 When that happens, we know we are in true fantasy adventure territory.
 Carl picks up an unwanted passenger in a young Wilderness Explorer, Russell.
-Together, they venture to South America, where they encounter a very funny talking dog named Dug.
-They also find an old explorer Carl used to idolize, Charles F. Muntz, but find that he’s not what he seems.
-Up is a tale about exploring, wish-fulfillment and the importance of living the life you want to live.
+Together, they venture to South America, where they encounter a hilarious talking dog named Dug.
+They also find an old explorer Carl used to idolize, Charles F. Muntz, but find he’s not what he seems.
+Up is a tale about exploring, wish-fulfillment, and the importance of living the life you want to live.

 Monsters Inc has an excellent premise.
 Kids believe that the monsters under the bed and in their closets are trying to get them.
 This 2001 Pixar release not only shows those monsters are real, but they actually need to scare kids.
 The screams from those scared children are actually the source of power in the Monsters’ extra-dimensional world.
 However, things get more complicated when one little girl accidentally makes her way into the Monsters’ world.
 It’s up to two scarers, the big furry Sulley and the one-eyed Mike Wazowski, to get Boo home.
 They also have to deal with a rival Monster scarer as well.
 Monsters Inc. does an excellent job taking urban myths of “monsters under the bed” and turning them into a great adventure for the whole family.

-While most of the Pixar movies are aimed at all audiences, its clear that the 2006 film Cars is aimed squarely at younger kids.
+While most of the Pixar movies are aimed at all audiences, it’s clear that the 2006 film Cars is aimed squarely at younger kids.
 It’s set in an alternate Earth populated by anthropomorphic vehicles.
 Cars centers on Lightning McQueen, a brash racing car who gets himself lost while traveling to a race in California.
 He finds himself in the desert town of Radiator Springs, where he meets a diverse group of cars, including a rusted tow-truck named Mater.
-Lightning has to do some community service in the town and learns some life lessons before he heads back to the racing world to try to win his first Piston Cup.
+Lightning has to do some community service in the town and learn some life lessons before heading back to the racing world to win his first Piston Cup.